Welcome to NicuHacks

 Greg's NICU calculators

 UPDATE 5/9/25: I have removed a few of the calculators and changed them to links to alternative sources as I feel there this website might be used outside what was originally intended.
 While I am not aware of any issue with the previous calculators I think more established sources are more appropriate.
-With the exeption of the modified cummings, burette and half correction calculators and alternative source has been provided.
+With the exeption of the modified cummings, the various HFOV settings, burette and half correction calculators and alternative source has been provided.
 Once again I encorage you to use one of the other resources

 The Ready Reckonner